Serchinastico/blog.serchinastico.com/content/posts/80-hour-app/index.md

 {.imgfootnote}

-I already talked about it in other posts but there is a rush in building something so quickly, it's so much fun and a way of flowing I truly enjoy.
+I've already mentioned it elsewhere, but there is a rush in building something so quickly.
+It's so much fun and a way of flowing I truly enjoy.
 At the same time, I'm fully aware this is a road to massive disappointment: things do not completely fit together, there is a lack of cohesion, and the usability of the app may be hurt.
-That's why I now often mix the two types of work, one after the other.
-I start by playing notes, letting myself *feel* the vibes and seeing where it guides me.
-Right after that, I switch roles and I review all the work to the tiniest detail, this is the boring, heavy administration-ish work that has to be done.
+Because of this, I often builds apps mixing these two types of work - one after another.
+I start by just letting myself *feel* the vibes and see where they lead me.
+Right after that, I switch roles and I review all the work to the tiniest detail, this is the boring, heavy administrative (ish) work that has to be done.

 # Aesthetics

-After having a basic idea of the information I wanted to include in the app, I jumped into thinking how I'd like it to look.
-I ran an exploration of the home screen, trying to focus in both the hierarchy of the different entities and how they played together, all while testing visual elements that could fit the purpose of the app and supported it.
-I tried colors, shadows, rounding, strikethroughs and more, the purpose of this phase is to build a coherent language.
+After having a basic idea of the information I wanted to include in the app, I began to think about how I'd like it to look.
+I ran explorations of the home screen, trying to focus in both the hierarchy of the different entities and how they worked together, all while testing visual elements like colors, shadows, rounding, strikethroughs, etc., with the intention to find a combination that supported the app's purpose and language.

 ![Visual exploration for the home screen](assets/home%20exploration.png)

-I chose the 2nd option and decided to design some other screens to see how the screen elements applied to other scenarios.
-I had to tweak some values here and there but I was satisfied with the result.
-I even picked the "marker" detail from a different exploration and used it here.
+I chose the second option and decided to design some other screens as well.
+This helped me visualize how these elements worked on other scenarios.
+I had to tweak some values here and there but I was quite satisfied with the results.
+I even borrowed the "marker" detail from another exploration and used it here.

 ![Visual exploration for other screens](assets/first%20screens%20explorations.png)

 I continued in this direction and managed to paint 80% of the app.
-Some of the decisions here are implicit and some I will discover while implementing the app.
-I have to keep in mind this is not a regular day-to-day handover (I'm both the produced and consumer of the designs) so things like error messages, loading states, icons/illustrations coherence, scrolling or even copies are partially ignored in this phase.
-I run some explorations here and there if I find like it and it's worth the time.
-On the other hand, I spent some time in the following points:
+Some of the decisions here are implicit and some I will discover during implementation.
+I have to keep in mind that I'm both producing and consuming the designs, so things like error messages, loading states, icons/illustrations coherence, scrolling or even copies were given far less attention in this phase.
+However, I still spent some time in the following points:

 - Keeping a clean design file, using variables and basic components
-- Making sure there is enough contrast for texts and colors, looking for AAA
+- Ensuring there was enough contrast for texts and colors (aiming for AAA).
-- Creating as few text styles as possible, I managed to use only 3 headers, body, caption and button styles.
+- Creating as few text styles as possible.
+I managed to use only 3 headers, body, caption, and button styles.
-- Exploring some interesting cases like no-projects, no-tags, multi-line titles, confirmation dialogs, etc.
+- Exploring some interesting cases like no projects, no tags, multi-line titles, confirmation dialogs, etc.

 ![Visual exploration for all other screens](assets/full%20exploration.png)